MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 To enable this fictional travel bot to handle the interruption in the previous example, you need to update the the flight dialog's LUIS model, contained in the **flightDialog.lu** file, to include a new intent named `_interruption`, then add the utterances for the `BookHotel` intent.
 The **flightDialog.lu** file is used to create your LUIS application associated with the flight dialog.

+> [!TIP]
+>
-before this update, the example flight booking `.lu` file looks like this:
+> Cross training all the LUIS models in a typical bot can be a very involved and tedious process.
+There is a command included with the Bot Framework command line interface (BF CLI) that automates this work for you.
+This is discussed in detail in the [The Bot Framework CLI cross-train command][the-bot-framework-cli-cross-train-command] section below. before this update, the example flight booking `.lu` file looks like this:

 ```.lu